-A5.3.BA1 Active alteration and microbial communities in peridotite
+A5.3.1 Active alteration and microbial communities in peridotite

 Site BA1 (22.866°N, 58.710°E), about 10 km NNE of the village of Batin, has been chosen for detailed study of ongoing, low temperature alteration of mantle peridotite via interaction with groundwater in Oman.
-There are many gravel tracks in this area, and it is easy to drive off these tracks on alluvial terrances.
-The Site is centered on a 400 meter water monitoring well

-(NSHQ14) drilled about ten years ago by the Omani Ministry of Water Resources, that was logged and sampled by Jürg Matter, Everett Shock and co-workers in January, 2012.
+It is centered on a 400 meter water monitoring well (NSHQ14) drilled about ten years ago by the Omani Ministry of Water Resources, that was logged and sampled by Jürg Matter, Everett Shock and co-workers in January, 2012.
 Logging data and water sampling demonstrated an approximately linear increase of temperature with depth, from 35°C at 11 meters, to 41°C at 295 meters depth, the presence of alkaline water (pH 11.0) over a depth range extending from less than 70 m to more than 260 m, and dissolved H2 concentrations of 1.3 mM, more than four times higher than in alkaline springs at the surface (0 to 0.33 mM).

-Site BA-1 is near active travertine formation and springs issuing pH ~11 Ca-OH fluids.
+Site BA-1 is near active travertine formation and springs issuing pH ~12 Ca-OH fluids.
 The Batin area is chosen specifically because it is in the midst of the mantle section of the Wadi Tayin massif, in a catchment underlain entirely by peridotite.
 Gravity data indicates that the mantle peridotite in this region is ~ 5 km thick [Ravaut et al., 1997].
-Hence we can be confident that our drill holes will be entirely in peridotite.
-This assuages concerns that carbon, Ca, or other components involved in mineral carbonation might come from the underlying metasediments that contain marine carbonates.
-Such external sources can also be ruled out using isotope data for all samples analyzed so far, but these data are not available for many of the alkaline springs that, for hydrological reasons, issue close to the edge of the ophiolite near fault contacts with the underlying Hawasina metasediments.
+Hence we can be confident that our drill holes will be entirely in peridotite, and that the mineral carbonation process in this region involves only groundwater and peridotite.
+This assuages concerns that carbon, Ca, or other components involved in mineral carbonation might come from the underlying metasediments, that contain marine carbonates.
+Such external sources can be ruled out using isotope data for all samples analyzed so far, but these data are not available for many of the alkaline springs that, for hydrological reasons, issue close to the edge of the ophiolite near fault contacts with the underlying Hawasina metasediments.

 Figure A5-6.
 Map of proposed drilling site BA1 near the village of Batin.
-The site is located in partially altered mantle peridotite and includes an existing water monitoring well (NSHQ14) from the Omani Ministry of Regional Municipalities and Water Resources.
+The site is located in partially altered mantle peridotite and includes an existing water monitoring well from the Omani Ministry of Regional Municipalities and Water Resources.
 Four proposed 400-m deep rotary drilled exploratory holes are aligned along the likely ground water flow path from the local recharge area (top of the mountains to the east) to the adjacent alluvial fan, to locate the "reaction zone".
-Two proposed cored holes will be sited based on results from observations in, and water samples from, the rotary holes.
+Two proposed cored holes will be sited based on results from the rotary holes, and the adjacent rotary holes will be deepened to 600-m